MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 I fire up a new virtual machine, with UEFI support, and start iterating.
 The development process was less painful than I thought that It would be.
 The caveat being that I am writing an extremely simple bootloader, it finds the kernel on disk, asks the user for a password, derives a key from it using Argon2, decrypts the kernel with that key, and then hands over execution to the decrypted kernel.
+The code for it can be found at [this repo](https://github.com/MarcusGrass/boot-rs).

 ## New reflections on security
-All post-boot code, as well as the kernel is now encrypted, the kernel itself is read straight into RAM and then executed, the initramfs decrypts the disks after getting password input, deletes itself, and then hands over execution to `init`.
+All post-boot content, as well as the kernel is now encrypted, the kernel itself is read straight into RAM and then executed, the initramfs decrypts the disks after getting password input, deletes itself, and then hands over execution to `init`.

 ### Bootloader compromise